Alycia L. Stigall

 Recent projects have focused on the Great Ordovician Biodiversification Event, the Late Ordovician Richmondian Invasion, the Late Devonian Biodiversity Crisis, and Jurassic lakes of Gondwana.
 Primary field locations range from Ohio and adjacent states, to Oklahoma, Estonia, Namibia, and Antarctica.
 This research has been supported by the National Science Foundation, National Geographic, and the American Chemical Society’s Petroleum Research Fund.

 I also contribute to paleontological database development through iDigBio and collaborate with faculty in the Ohio University Department of Teacher Education to develop workshops, lesson plans, and outreach activities to promote STEM education in the rural Appalachian region and underrepresented groups more broadly.
-Outreach and educational resources developed are available via the Ordovician Atlas website and the free Digital Atlas of Ancient Life app developed for the iPhone and iPad platform.
+Outreach and educational resources developed are available via the Ordovician Atlas website and the free Digital Atlas of Ancient Life app.

 - GEOL 2210: Earth and Life History